Asvanyavetrivel/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

  #### 5.Streamlit Dashboard:
  -Streamlit is a Python library for building interactive web applications.I have used it to create a user interface for this project YouTube data warehouse
  -Dashboard interface is Designed to display relevant information from the SQL and MongoDB databases.

+ #### To Run the Streamlit app in the terminal:
+Use command: streamlit run .py